MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ### [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md)

-This callback is similar to SendNetBufferListsHandler in NDIS 6.x.
+This callback is similar to [**MINIPORT_SEND_NET_BUFFER_LISTS**](https://msdn.microsoft.com/library/windows/hardware/ff559440) in NDIS 6.x.
 NetAdapterCx calls this callback when new packets need to be sent.
-However, in the NetAdapterCx model, the client must complete packets that it indicated from this event callback.
-The mechanics of how to retrieve packets to send from the queue and indicate completions requires understanding how the [*NET_RING_BUFFER*](net-ring-buffer.md) works.
-The following example just completes any incoming transmit packets:
+However, in the NetAdapterCx model, the client must complete packets from within the *Advance* event callback, typically by calling by calling [**NetRingBufferReturnCompletedPackets method**](netringbufferreturncompletedpackets.md).
+In a production driver, the client would retrieve packets from the queue (by calling ring buffer macros), send the data, and then complete the packets.
+The following example simply completes incoming transmit packets:

 ```ManagedCPlusPlus
 VOID